-Adult sleepwalking is serious condition that impacts health-related quality of lifeFebruary 28th, 2013 in Diseases, Conditions, Syndromes /
+Adult sleepwalking is serious condition that impacts health-related quality of lifeFebruary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study found that adult sleepwalking is a potentially serious condition that may induce violent behaviors and affect health-related quality of life.